 1. Preventing falls

 Falls are incredibly common among people over 70 and can lead to injury or simply cause people to lose their confidence, which jeopardises an older person’s independence.
 By reducing the risk of falls you’ll help make sure the person receiving care can comfortably move throughout the their house.

 A good way to start is by clearing walkways in the house, which is as simple as rearranging furniture and de-cluttering hallways and exits.
-Rugs and electrical cords can also be a tripping hazard, so you might like to invest in non-slip mats to secure carpets, or even try taping loose cords and rug edges down.
+Lighter, modern furniture is often convenient for additional storage, but isn’t always sturdy, so it’s important to secure large items like bookshelves or drawers to the wall with brackets.
+Rugs and electrical cords can be a tripping hazard, so you might like to invest in non-slip mats to secure carpets, or even try taping loose cords and rug edges down.

 As people get older, many choose to install grip rails for extra support while using the toilet or taking a shower.
 Investing in grip rails seems like a small change, however, the impact they can have on someone’s independence is priceless.

 For people who suffer from poor vision, bad lighting can increase the risk of falls, particularly if they get up frequently throughout the night.
 A care professional can make sure light-bulbs are replaced as soon as they go out, but we recommend installing night-lights around the house to provide a clear path and also keeping a torch next to the bed.